jpbeerhold/data-analysis-plotting-tool/README.md

 ```

 ## Usage
-The aim of the tools is to facilitate the general analysis of data sets and plotting.
-It's best to follow the documentation on the website and the examples given.
+The primary objective of these tools is to streamline the overall process of analyzing data sets and creating plots.
+For optimal utilization, it is recommended to refer to the documentation available on the website and to explore the provided examples.

 ## Contributing
-This project is not being actively developed.
-No contribution is necessary.
-Feel free to fork.
+Your contributions are not required.
+You're welcome to fork the repository as you see fit.

 ## License
-MIT license is valid here.
+The MIT license applies to this repository.